rubocode/frontier.nvim/doc/design/tangent.md

 > The sun’s rays do not burn until brought to a focus.
 > **Alexander Graham Bell**

-Many companies have migrated tnd are migrating their core infrastructure to a _golang_ base.
+Many companies have migrated and more are migrating their core infrastructure on to a _golang_ foundation.
 Perhaps, this is due to the fact that it can be learned and understood with a very short learning curve and enables programmers with less experience to produce